SagarBobade/Terraform/README.md

 ## Tasks of Terraform
-1. It is an infrastructure provisioning tool, means adding new servers, network configuration, adding Load balancer - configuration at infrastructure level.
+1. It is an infrastructure provisioning tool, means adding new Servers, Network configuration, adding Load balancer, i.e., Configuration at infrastructure level.
-2. Configuration of provisioned infrastrucure - installing apps on servers, managing those apps, prepare infrastructure to deploy the app.
+2. Configuration of provisioned infrastrucure - Installing apps on servers, Managing those apps, Preparing infrastructure to deploy the app.
 3. Deployment of application.

 But you know, Docker can do both 2nd and 3rd task.